 Here are a few answers to get you started.
-Reach out to Lindsey (email@example.com) if you'd like to chat more (firstname.lastname@example.org).
+Reach out to Lindsey (email@example.com) if you'd like to learn more.
 You can also check out the three Co-Labs piloted in 2018 on Culturally Responsive Teaching, Mindfulness for Educators, and Innovative Design and Scheduling.

 Who can join a Co-Lab?

 Any PK-12 educator in Massachusetts who is interested in the selected topics.
-A strength of the Co-Lab model is bringing together educators who are diverse across a variety of dimensions--role, grade level, subject area, race and ethnicity, years of experience, and school types (district, charter and private schools).
+A strength of the Co-Lab model is bringing together educators who are diverse across a variety of dimensions--role, grade level, subject area, race and ethnicity, years of experience, and school types (district, charter and independent schools).

 What's the commitment of a Co-Lab?

-Four in-person meetings and four virtual meetings (about 15 hours of meetings total).
-Plus about an hour of work in between meetings where you are trying new things in your classroom or school and reflecting on what you're learning to share back with the group.
-In total, about 25 hours over the course of three months.
+Four in-person meetings and four virtual meetings (about 15 hours of meetings total), plus about an hour of work in between meetings where you are trying new things in your classroom or school and reflecting on what you're learning to share back with the group.
+If you’re interested in receiving PDPs, let us know!